Introducing mle-monitor: A Lightweight Experiment & Resource Monitoring Tool πΊ

 [15:37:51] INFO Added experiment 1 to protocol. mle_protocol.py:162

-) and set the experiment status to βrunningβ.
-You can then always retrieve the provided information using protocol.get(e_id)
+Adding the experiment will load in the configuration file (either .json or .yaml) and set the experiment status to βrunningβ.
+You can then always retrieve the provided information using protocol.get(e_id):

 protocol.get(e_id)